fer-c/wamp_service/README.md

                 ]},
 ```

 The __pool args__ configure how load will be handled by the service using a pool of sessions.
+If you want only 1 subscription by micro service you need to define a second pool with just one worker and move subscriptions to that pool.

 The __worker args__ are the usual connection options plus __service callbacks__ definitions, for each callback it will be added a procedure or subscription with the given URI and the handler given by the tuple `{module, function}.
 Finally the _reconnect options_ are the attempts to retry to reconnect and initial exponential backoff.